andrewpap22/andreaspappas/content/pages/about.md

 ---
-title: ℹ️  About 🍦.11ty.js
+title: 📖 About 🍦.11ty.js
-navTitle: ℹ️  About
+navTitle: 📖 About
 tags: nav
 weight: 2
 ---